Euthanasia

 Advocates of the unconditional prohibition of active euthanasia above all point out that the "permission to kill" – more precisely, the permission to kill innocent people in situations not involving self-defence – is linked to a "weakening of the prohibition to kill".
 This could provoke misinterpretations and misuse, thereby destroying any trustful relationships between humans.
 This is the case even if the permit is only conditional.
 Besides, they assume that such a "weakening of the prohibition to kill" could lead to an increase in the readiness to kill.
 This, again, could entail a more widespread application of active euthanasia, possibly extending it to more groups of people than originally intended.
 Even if the permission to kill originally only refers to dying persons who, at the time in question, are capable of judgement and expression and who request their killing of their own free will, it could eventually still extend.
 Seriously ill but not yet dying patients as well as elderly or disabled people without an exhibition of their will could be affected by a further development of this permission.
 Thinkable is even an extension to (involuntary) euthanasia against the wishes of those concerned, out of "pity" or for "economic reasons".
 Advocates of the unconditional prohibition consider it impossible to eliminate these risks of “slippery slope”, neither by means of fully comprehensive regulations governing exceptions nor by exempting active euthanasia conditionally from being a punishable offence while maintaining its unconditional illegality.
 This latter approach is pursued by proponents of partially allowing active euthanasia.

 When physicians are involved in the euthanasia process, the implied weakening of the categorical prohibition of killing has significant impacts on the patient-physician relationship.
 Traditionally, the physician's role vis-à-vis the patient is that of a "healer" and "helper".
 However, by practising active euthanasia the physician becomes an "active agent" in the achievement of death.
 This, it is argued, is in fundamental conflict with the basic principles of the profession and is accordingly viewed with scepticism or even rejected by the medical community.
+In this context, critical positions can also be found closely interwoven with the debate for expanding or promoting suicide prevention as a priority over euthanasia regulations.
+In the German Medical Association’s Principles regarding the accompaniment of the dying process by physicians of 2004, respectively 2011, it thus explicitly says, that the physicians’ assistance of suicide is not a medical task.
 Instead, the German Medical Association and the German Medical Assembly agitate for a stronger palliative care.
-In August 2010, the German Medical Association, the German Society for Palliative Medicine (Deutsche Gesellschaft für Palliativmedizin), and the German Hospice and Palliative Association (Deutscher Hospiz- und Palliativverband) issued a "Charta for the care of seriously ill and dying humans" (Charta zur Betreuung schwerstkranker Menschen) as a recommendation for palliative care.
-With its 5 guiding principles, it is supposed to indicate a type of palliative care that is oriented on the needs of terminally ill and dying people.
+In August 2010, the German Medical Association, the German Association for Palliative Medicine (Deutsche Gesellschaft für Palliativmedizin), and the German Hospice and Palliative Association (Deutscher Hospiz- und Palliativverband) issued a "Charta for the care of seriously ill and dying humans" (Charta zur Betreuung schwerstkranker Menschen) as a recommendation for palliative care.
+With its five guiding principles, it is supposed to indicate a type of palliative care that is oriented on the needs of terminally ill and dying people.
+A revised edition was published in 2015, which remained identical content-wise, but was amended with an outlook on further feasibility.
+Legislation is also pursuing the approach of strengthening palliative care: With the "Second Act to Amend Drug Law and Other Regulations", which came fully into force in October 2012, physicians in Germany can, by way of exception, provide a narcotic painkiller to people undergoing treatment if it is not possible to obtain the drug from the pharmacy, or not in time, in order to bridge a foreseeable palliative care crisis situation in the ambulatory sector.
+In addition, the 30th Ordinance on the Amendment of Narcotics Regulations also increased the maximum prescription quantities of three narcotics (levomethadone, methadone and morphine).

 The question whether physicians are allowed to provide assisted suicide continues to arouse debate.
+This becomes apparent in the debate about the new regulation of euthanasia in Germany.
 The medically assisted suicide falls within the domain of assisted suicide and is not subjected to prosecution in Germany.
-Nevertheless, recently a legal insecurity has developed due to the so-called “professional” euthanasia in the newly passed Act 217 of the German Criminal Code.
-Also, practising physicians and palliative doctors regarded themselves as affected by this law.
-Altogether, 13 constitutional appeals have been filed to this end.
-With the decision of February 26, 2020, the Federal Constitutional Court has agreed with the appeals on the whole and has declared the respective passages in Act 217 as unlawful.
+Nevertheless, subsequent to the decision of February 26, 2020 of the Federal Constitutional Court declaring the previous regulation in Act 217 as unlawful, a new discussion about the regulation of euthanasia in Germany sparked off.

 The danger of a latent destruction of solidarity